kulaszewicz/ReWine/readme.md

  determine the quality of your
  wine.
- All you need to do is complete the form below and see the results.
+ All you need to do is complete the form and see the results.
  The neural network was created with the help of Brain.js library and Wine dataset that was borrowed from archive.ics.uci.edu/ml/datasets._